 Pansies are best planted in early spring or autumn, and though you can plant them from seeds, it’s much easier to buy plants from a local nursery.
 Plus, this way you’ll be able to enjoy these cheery blooms much sooner.

 Pansies like a bit of sun, but not too much: their ideal spot will get some morning sun but be shady in the afternoon.
-They’re pretty low maintenance, though they need regular watering and do best when planted in potting soil (do ensure it’s well-drained though!).
+They’re pretty low-maintenance, though they need regular watering and do best when planted in potting soil (do ensure it’s well-drained though!).

 As with all of the plants on this list, you can also grow pansies indoors all year round – provided that you have a space for them that’s both cool and sunny.